Directed by Bruno Mattei (and Joe D’Amato)

 Hosted by Laura Gemser

 I’ve never been a huge fan of the so-called mondo genre, which tends to focus a bit too much on senseless animal killings for my taste, but the many sexy mondo films made by Bruno Mattei and Joe D’Amato in the late 1970s are a different matter.
 Focusing solely on sex, perversion and kinky nightclub acts, these mondos are staged from beginning to end, and offer a lot of crazy fun.
 Sexy Night Report was the first of the bunch, and there has been some debate about the film’s authorship.
-Bruno Mattei wrote the screenplay, while the direction is credited to “Jimmy Metheus”, one of many aliases used by Mattei.
-According to the documentary Joe D’Amato Totally Uncut (1999), however, much footage was actually directed by D’Amato while Mattei was in charge of piecing together all of the material (which also includes a lot of footage ‘borrowed’ from other productions).
-Regardless of who made what, the film is clearly a collaborative effort between Mattei and D’Amato, and I think it’s only right to consider both of them as the creative force here.
+Bruno Mattei wrote the screenplay and was the film’s official director under the name “Jimmy Metheus”, one of his countless aliases.
+He directed the various vignettes and was in charge of piecing together all of the material (which also includes a lot of footage ‘borrowed’ from other productions), while D'Amato contributed some unofficial assistance by directing all of the linking segments with Laura Gemser.
+As such I think it’s only right to consider this is somewhat of a joint Mattei/D'Amato effort.

-The film is hosted by a frequent collaborator of D’Amato: the lovely Laura Gemser, who once again plays her signature role as the exotic, globe-trotting investigative journalist Emanuelle.
+The film is hosted by the lovely Laura Gemser, a very frequent collaborator of D’Amato's, who once again plays her signature role as the exotic, globe-trotting investigative journalist Emanuelle.
 Thanks to her many connections around the globe, Emanuelle’s camera crew has been granted access to the most exclusive, secretive and often bizarre nightclubs in the world, and from her comfy home, Emanuelle cheerfully introduces and narrates the hot, exclusive footage she has acquired for us.

 The beautiful Emanuelle is our host for the evening